Sher Shah Suri Mosque

-Sher Shah Suri Mosque, also known as Shershahi Mosque, is an example of the Afghan style of architecture.
+Sher Shah Suri Mosque, also known as Shershahi Mosque, is a mosque in Patna, the capital city of the state of Bihar in India.
+It serves as an example of the Afghan style of architecture.
 Sher Shah Suri built this mosque in 1540–1545 to commemorate his reign.
 It is sited in the south-west corner of Purab Darwaza near Dhawalpura.